Careers lead: Trixie Clarke, email: firstname.lastname@example.org, tel: (01989) 760391

 Labour Market Profile

-Herefordshire has lower unemployment but also lower wages and a lower proportion of dull-time employees, than both national and regional averages.
+Herefordshire has lower unemployment but also lower wages and a lower proportion of full-time employees, than both national and regional averages.

-The three biggest industries by employee job numbers in Herefordshire account for:
+The three biggest industries by employee job numbers in Herefordshire are:

 Gross Weekly Pay for Herefordshire